salemkode/legend-list/README.md

 *   `maintainScrollAtEnd`: (boolean) If `true` and the user is scrolled near the bottom (within `maintainScrollAtEndThreshold * screen height`), the list automatically scrolls to the end when items are added or heights change.
 Ideal for chat interfaces.
 *   `recycleItems`: (boolean) Toggles item component recycling.
-    *   `true` (default): Reuses item components for optimal performance.
+    *   `true`: Reuses item components for optimal performance.
 Be cautious if your item components contain local state, as it might be reused unexpectedly.
-    *   `false`: Creates new item components every time.
+    *   `false` (default): Creates new item components every time.
 Less performant but safer if items have complex internal state.

 ---